Canon 1Ds Mark II vs Sony RX1R II

 Review summary: Canon 1Ds Mark II vs Sony RX1R II

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds Mark II or the Sony RX1R II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1Ds Mark II: